mitrofin/mitrofin/README.md

 ## I'm a beginner but a very motivated QA Engeneer and Software Engeneer

 ### I'm also a positive-minded person with good communication skills.
-And I have qualities such as resistance to stress, multitasking, a passion for learning new technologies, and improving my skills.
+I'm punctual, responsible and result oriented.
+I also have such qualities as stress resistance, multitasking, I'm always looking for opportunities to learn new technologies and improve my skills.

 ## [My CV](https://drive.google.com/file/d/1_umegg5e9ZQ9U8aePypYQqvQND9GXwZg/view?usp=sharing)